YueLin301/yuelin301.github.io/_posts/2023-06-19-ToM-for-MARL.md

 Since it is the state that affects payoffs and the state transitions (thus the future payoffs) rather than the observation, the agent needs to estimate the current state $s_t$ by its previous observations before choosing $a_t$.

-[^wiki-POMDP]The state is Markovian by assumption, meaning that maintaining a belief over the current states $s_t$ solely requires knowledge of
+The state is Markovian by assumption, meaning that maintaining a belief over the current states $s_t$ solely requires knowledge of
 - the previous belief state $s_{t-1}$,
 - the taken action $a_{t-1}$,
 - and the current observation (generated at the end of the last step) $o_{t-1}$.